eegtools/eegtools-matlab-pipeline/README.md

 EEGTools was developed in the Robotics, Brain and Cognitive Sciences (RBCS) department of the Istituto Italiano di Tecnologia (IIT) of Genova, Italy.
 It has been equally developed by Alberto Inuggi and Claudio Campus, PostDoc Researchers currently working for the U-VIP (https://www.iit.it/lines/unit-for-visually-impaired-people) unit.
 It is a huge set of matlab scripts allowing a complete analysis of the Electroencephalography (EEG) signal at either the sensor and source levels.
-It implement all the analysis steps relying on the EEGLab (https://sccn.ucsd.edu/eeglab) and Brainstorm (http://neuroimage.usc.edu/brainstorm) software primitives.
+It implement all the analysis steps relying on the EEGLab (https://sccn.ucsd.edu/eeglab), Brainstorm (http://neuroimage.usc.edu/brainstorm) and FieldTrip (http://www.fieldtriptoolbox.org)software primitives.

 ## Why use it